Margaret Annet Muhanga Mugisa: Career

 Margaret worked for New Vision in the 1990s covering parliamentary news.
 She was the Member of parliament for Burahya in Kabarole District in the tenth parliament of Uganda.
 She won the 2021 national elections to become the member of parliament for North Division in Fort Portal City.
 Margaret supported the lifting of the term limit bill in the tenth parliament.
 Margaret sat on the parliamentary Committee on Commissions, State Authorities & State Enterprises.

+She was employed at the New Vision in the early 1990s, covering parliament.
+Margaret started the Uganda Parliamentary Journalists Association with Henry Ochieng who was the chairman and she was his vice chair.
+She is the CEO of Diamond Empowerment Limited and Fort Fun City Fort Portal.
+She served as an administrator at the office of the president.

+She was the former woman member of Parliament for Kabarole District 2006-2011 and later became the Burahya County MP Kabarole District in the 10th parliament.
+She joined politics because of her love for helping people, however she has no interest in politics.

+She was later succeeded by Pamela Annet Kirungi during the 2026 general elections.